 Now more recently I’ve been meaning to do a podcast on polarity to help clarify and unify some of the concepts from recent articles on this topic.
 Once again I experienced this strange pattern of delay.
 Every time I tried to sit down and create the podcast, something unexpected would interrupt me and take me away from my desk.
 For example, our network would mysteriously cut out, and Erin would be yelling that her Internet connection went down.

-Today I decided to just listen to the old podcast to see how “bad” it was.
+Today I decided to listen to the old podcast to refresh myself on what I’d recorded.
 Out of habit I fell into the pattern of editing it as I went along.
 In seemingly no time, I had a finished recording ready to post.
-By the time I got to the end, I thought it was halfway decent considering it was recorded before I wrote any of the polarity articles.
+By the time I got to the end, I thought it was decent considering it was recorded before I wrote any of the polarity articles.
 There’s a lot more I could say on the subject, but perhaps this simpler treatment was somehow meant to be posted now.

 I want to point out a couple differences in the terminology I use in this podcast vs. my recent polarity articles.
 First, at one point in the podcast, I mention how polarizing on the light (love) side can raise your consciousness.
 I’m not referring to your level of consciousness here but rather your general state of awareness.
 So I’m not saying that polarizing is going to instantly move you up in levels, merely that it will help make you aware of different things because you’re seeing reality through a new lens.